-For many years Chuck Merriman has been one of the most recognisable faces in Karate.
+For many years Chuck Merriman was one of the most recognisable faces in Karate.
 This American Karate pioneer has featured on the cover of many martial arts publications.
-He has been instrumental in popularising Goju-ryu Karate around the world.
+He has been instrumental in popularising Goju-Ryu Karate around the world.

 Chuck Merriman was born in Waterford, Connecticut on 8 January 1933.

 By 1952 Merriman had graduated from Bulkely High School, New London, Connecticut.
 He attended Little Rock University, Arkansas, where he studied Drama and Speech.
-On graduating from University he worked at General Dynamics, building submarines.
+After two years he left university to work at General Dynamics, building submarines.

 Merriman started training with In Soo H’wang of the local Korean Judo College for a short period, before deciding to move to New York.
 Some years later he would resume his training with H’wang.